PostHog/posthog.com/contents/blog/company-survey-h1-2024.md

 * I would recommend PostHog as a great place to work.
 * I see myself still working at PostHog in two years' time.

-And two of which were open text fields:
+And two of which were mandatory and had open text fields:

 * What motivates you right now?
 * If you were to leave PostHog, what would the reason be?

 We took the scores we received and compared them to Culture Amp’s benchmark for ‘new tech’ companies with less than 200 people.
 We then took the average score out of 5 and multiplied it by 20 to get a percentage.
 It’s a bit rough, but is useful for comparing our scores against the industry benchmark.

-We ran this survey using the Pulse Surveys app in Slack.
+We ran this survey using the [Deel Pulse Surveys app in Slack](https://www.deel.com/plugins/pulse-surveys/).
 Our previous three surveys were quarterly, but this time we waited six months.
 We’ll stick with bi-annual surveys moving forward.

 ### Highest scores